TUM-Dev/NavigaTUM/README.md

 - `deployment/` contains deployment related configuration
 - `map/` contains information about our own map, how to style it and how to run it

 The following steps assume you have just cloned the repository and are in the root directory of it.

-### Data
+### Data Processing

 In case you do not want to work on the data processing, you can instead download the latest compiled files: